meekrosoft/igloo_examples/README.md

 Roman Numeral generation

 ### Example 3
-The [FizzBuzz](http://buff.ly/1unfFH2) test that is oft asked in interviews.
+*FizzBuzzMix* - A remix of the popular [FizzBuzz](http://buff.ly/1unfFH2) test that is often asked in interviews.
+The test includes a variation which needs to take into account multiples of 7.